 Viet Nam is a socialist country operating under the leadership of the Communist Party.
-A national congress of Vietnam's Communist Party (the "National Congress") is held every five years, determining the country's orientation and strategies, and adopting its central policies on solutions for socio-economic development.
+A national congress of Vietnam's Communist Party (the "National Congress") is held every five years, determining its orientation and strategies and adopting its central policies on solutions for socio-economic development.
 The National Congress elects the Central Committee, which in turn elects the Politburo.

 The State Agency is organized under the Vietnamese constitution of 2013 (the "Constitution").
-The Constitution divides Vietnam into 63 provinces and five municipalities (Hanoi, Ho Chi Minh City, Hai Phong, Da Nang and Can Tho) which are under the direct jurisdiction of the central government.
-The four levels of government administration are the central, provincial, district and communal levels (the provincial, district, and communal levels collectively being referred to as the "local level").
+The Constitution divides Vietnam into 63 provinces and five municipalities (Hanoi, Ho Chi Minh City, Hai Phong, Da Nang, and Can Tho) under the central government's direct jurisdiction.
+The four levels of government administration are the central, provincial, district, and communal levels (the provincial, district, and communal levels collectively being referred to as the "local level").
 The highest-ranking organization of the State is the National Assembly.
 The other principal state institutions at the central level are the President, the Government, the Supreme People's Court, and the Supreme People's Procuracy.
-The primary state institutions at the local level are People's Procuracy.
+The primary state institutions at the local level are People's Councils, People's Committees, People's Courts, and People's Procuracy.